Data Sanitization – Don't Believe These 5 Common Myths26 Jan 2021 | Michael Waksman

 Degaussing is a method of physically destroying data by using a powerful magnetic field that leaves data in an unrecoverable state.
 It’s true that degaussing can be an effective way of permanently destroying your data, but it doesn’t work on all devices.

 In fact, degaussing only works on magnetic storage devices like hard disk drives (HDDs).
-This is a problem if you want to permanently remove data from a solid-state drive (SSD) – data on SSDs is not stored magnetically.
+This is a problem if you want to permanently remove data from a solid-state drive (SSD) – degaussing doesn't work on SSD as data is not stored magnetically.
 Instead, SSDs use flash memory chips.
 Degaussing doesn’t work for optical storage devices either.

 You should also keep in mind that degaussing modern HDDs can be problematic, as degaussers may have insufficient strength to counteract newer types of magnetic storage media.